Visruat/VSD-HDP/README.md

 1) RTL Design

 2) Synthesis
-   - Translation of RTL to a gate level netlist usinf Standard Cell Library (SCL).
+   - Translation of RTL to a gate level netlist using Standard Cell Library (SCL).
 It is followed by STA to check for initial timing violation.

 3) Floor planning (PD)
    - Initial Layout of the Design.